- Day 1: Arrive in Bangkok

 After lunch, you will visit the Grand Palace.
 Probably the most visited and remembered landmark of Thailand, the Grand Palace in Bangkok is where every visitor must pay a visit at least once in their lifetime.
 The Grand Palace served as a significant royal residence until 1925 and is now used for ceremonial purposes only.
 Explore the Coronation Hall, Funeral Hall, and the famous Emerald Buddha.

-Your trip continues with a long-tail boat ride along the canal to see Thai houses and typical rural life as well as a visit to the Temple of Dawn before ending your day.
+Your trip will continue with a long-tail boat ride along the canal to see Thai houses and typical rural life as well as a visit to the Temple of Dawn before ending your day.

 Overnight in Bangkok